Pest control, welfare and DCOs

 • enforcing dog control orders

-However, we do not generally deal with welfare issues of neglect and ill-treatment other than in the circumstances stated above.
-Please contact the RSPCA if you are concerned about such matters.
+We do not deal with welfare issues of neglect and ill-treatment other than as above.
+Please contact the RSPCA if you are concerned about other situations such as private homes.

 Horses

-Residents are advised not to walk close to, approach, or attempt to touch horses they may come across while walking, as they can bite, kick, and trample walkers with a serious injury risk.
-If there are welfare concerns with horses are tethered please report these to the RSPCA, but do not release the tethers as the animal may then become difficult to catch and treat, or become a traffic hazard and risk its safety.
+Residents are advised not approach or attempt to touch horses as they can be a serious injury risk.
+If there are welfare concerns with horses, please report these to the RSPCA.
+Do not release the animal as this could create traffic hazard and risk its safety.

 Stray Dogs

 If you come across a loose dog in the borough, please do not chase or call the animal near to any roads.
-Use the STOP, DROP, THINK method and allow the dog to come to you if it chooses, try not to approach it directly and use slow movements, and if you are unsure don’t make an attempt to grab at it, but report the sighting to Animal Welfare Officers instead.
-The biggest risk to a stray dog is being pushed into traffic in a flight response, and we can minimise that risk by following this advice.
+Use the ‘Stop, drop, think’ method and allow the dog to come to you if it chooses.
+If you are unsure don’t attempt to grab it, and report the sighting to Animal Welfare Officers instead.
+The biggest risk to a stray dog is being pushed into traffic in a flight response.

 Contact us